jjdelorme/EventsSample/README.md

 ## Prerequisites

-The build the application locally, you must have node.js installed for the Web React application and .NET 6 SDK (Release Candidate 1) for the API.
-This could be on Windows, Mac or Linux.
-The instructions below are all based on executing from a bash shell.
+1. The build the application locally you must have [node.js installed](https://nodejs.org/en/download/) for the static web application and .NET 6 SDK (Release Candidate 1) for the API.
+This can be run Windows (or Windows with WSL), Mac or Linux.
+All instructions are based on executing from a bash shell.

-See [Setting up a .NET development environment](https://cloud.google.com/dotnet/docs/setup) if you are new to .NET development with Google Cloud.
+1. See [Setting up a .NET development environment](https://cloud.google.com/dotnet/docs/setup) if you are new to .NET development with Google Cloud.

+1. Clone this repository locally.

 ## Build the Web Application
 ```bash